unicorncomfyui/serverless_runpod/README.md

 ## Overview

-This project adapts the [comfyui-qwen-template](https://github.com/Hearmeman24/comfyui-qwen-template) for serverless use on RunPod.
-It enables deploying ComfyUI with Qwen models in an auto-scalable environment with automatic resource management.
+This project provides serverless endpoints for text-to-image and image-to-image generation using Qwen models and Z-Image Turbo on RunPod.
+It enables deploying ComfyUI workflows in an auto-scalable environment with automatic resource management and pay-per-use billing.

 ### Key differences from a classic Pod